You can use the blog post API to publish and manage blog posts. Learn more about how to create and maintain your blog on the HubSpot Knowledge Base.

 - The following properties are deprecated and will not be included in the response of any of the V3 endpoints:

-, you can filter and sort the posts returned in the response using the operators and properties below.
+When retrieving all blog posts, you can filter and sort the returned posts using the operators and properties below.
 You can also use the standard filters using the createdAt

 and updatedAt